karmaniverous/stan/.stan/system/parts/45-always-on-checks.md

   - “Completed (recent)” (short, pruned list).
   - Optional sections for short follow‑through notes or a small backlog (e.g., “DX / utility ideas (backlog)”).
-- Disallowed in the TODO (move to the system prompt if needed):
+- Disallowed in the TODO (move to the project prompt):
   - “ALIASES”, “Purpose”, “Output & formatting policy”, “Plan management policy”, “Notes: … process learnings”, and any other meta‑instructions or policies.
 - On every TODO update pass, CLEAN OUT any meta‑instructions that have crept in, leaving only content.
-Record durable policies and instructions in this system prompt (the parts under `.stan/system/parts/`) instead.
+Record durable policies and instructions in the project prompt (`<stanPath>/system/stan.project.md`) instead.
 - Rationale: Keeping the TODO content‑only preserves focus, avoids duplication, and ensures requirements/process rules live in the authoritative system prompt.